 28 Sep 2020 – London, UK – Crossword Cybersecurity Plc (AIM:CCS, “Crossword”, the “Company” or the “Group”), the technology commercialisation company focused solely on cyber security and risk, today announces its unaudited interim results for the 6 months ended 30 June 2020.

-- Orders received for Rizikon Assurance during the period were more than double those received in the same period last year
+Orders received for Rizikon Assurance during the period were 41% higher than those received in the same period last year.

 – Ends –

 The information contained within this announcement is deemed to constitute inside information as stipulated under the Market Abuse Regulations (EU) No. 596/2014.
 Upon the publication of this announcement, this inside information is now considered to be in the public domain.

 Crossword Cybersecurity plc – Tel: +44 (0) 20 3953 8460

 Tom Ilube, Chief Executive Officer